miffili/20172018_100DaysOfCode/R2Projects.md

 Projects, that are part of a course or tutorial, which I just coded along while learning new things.

 * Budgety – an app, coded in The Complete JavaScript Course.
 Limited to the JS part.
 [CW1]
+* YelpCamp - an app, coded in The Web Developer Bootcamp.
+(Tech: node, express, ejs, mongoose, et al.) [CW9]

 **Projects for Curriculums**